-The antioxidants are probably the best health attribute for furry friends.
+The antioxidants are probably the best attribute.

 Iron, magnesium, potassium and even calcium is present in low levels.

 Vitamin C and More Info

 Focus on the fact that strawberries have anti-inflammatory and even anti-cancer properties.

-Avoiding Syrups & Such
+Avoiding Syrups and Such

-Don’t feed your dog any strawberry syrup or other things that contain unknown artificial ingredients.
-Many products replicate strawberry’s taste, but these aren’t healthy for your dog.
+Avoid feeding your dog strawberry syrup, or other things that contain artificial ingredients.

-Of course, you don’t want your dog to be eating anything and everything they find growing in fields.
-Wild mushrooms are a no-no.
+Of course, you do not want your dog to be eating anything and everything they find growing in fields.
+For example, wild mushrooms are a no-no.

 Preparation and Fun Facts

 Consumption of leaves and stems can cause a bout of minor stomach discomfort.

 Fun Fact: Interestingly, strawberries are not berries at all!
-Not that your dog cares, but they are a member of the rose family.
+Not that your dog cares, but they are in the rose family.